 Non-methane volatile organic compounds

 Further examples of abatement techniques include the provision of only small amounts of feed on the feeding table; the use of high-quality feed with a high digestibility, which reduces the amount of substrate for NMVOC formation; and the immediate removal of urine and manure from cubicles for cattle, the fast removal of slurry for pigs, belt drying of manure inside the poultry houses for laying hens and the limited stirring of manure in manure stores.
-Systems already described for reducing NH3 emissions from storage facilities, such as natural and artificial floating crust and floating mats, give some odour reduction because of the reduction in the emissions of NMVOCs (Mannebeck, 1986; Zahn et al. 2001; Bicudo et al., 2004; Blanes-Vidal et al., 2009).
+Systems already described for reducing NH3 emissions from storage facilities, such as natural and artificial floating crust and floating mats, give some odour reduction because of the reduction in the emissions of NMVOCs (Mannebeck, 1986; Zahn et al. 2001; Bicudo et al., 2004; Blanes-Vidal et al., 2009; Hafner et al. 2013).
+Overall, European reviews emphasise that the effectiveness of NMVOC abatement techniques is highly site-specific and remains insufficiently quantified for inventory application (Hafner at al., 2013).

 Particulate matter

 Techniques have been investigated to reduce concentrations of airborne dust in livestock housing.
-Measures such as wet feeding, including fat additives in feed, oil and/or water sprinkling, are some examples of techniques that prevent excessive dust generation within the building.
+Measures such as wet feeding, including fat additives in feed, oil and/or water sprinkling, are some examples of techniques that prevent excessive dust generation within the building (Costa et al., 2019).

-End-of-pipe technologies are also available to reduce PM emissions significantly, in particular filters, cyclones, electrostatic precipitators, wet scrubbers and biological waste air purification systems.
+End-of-pipe technologies are also available to reduce PM emissions significantly, in particular filters, cyclones, electrostatic precipitators, wet scrubbers and biological waste air purification systems (Winkel et al., 2016).
 Although many of these are currently considered too expensive, technically unreliable or insufficiently user friendly to be widely adopted by agriculture, air scrubbers are considered to be category 1 abatement options by the UNECE (2007).

-Shelterbelts (the planting of, for example, trees and shrubs as screens around the building to remove airborne PM) may also reduce the dispersal of PM emitted from buildings to a certain extent.
+Landscape-based mitigation measures, such as shelterbelts or vegetative barriers surrounding livestock buildings, may reduce the dispersion of particulate matter into the surrounding environment by enhancing deposition and dilution (Hansen et al., 2014).
+While potentially beneficial as supplementary measures, European assessments indicate that their quantitative effectiveness remains uncertain.

 When applicable abatement techniques become available, the methodology will be developed to allow the calculation of the corresponding PM emissions.